isabella232/experience-manager-brand-portal.es-ES/help/using/browse-assets-brand-portal.md

 * Dimension
 * Tamaño
 * Clasificación
-* Ruta de acceso de la carpeta que muestra la jerarquía<sup>de recursos*</sup>
+* Ruta de acceso de la carpeta que muestra la jerarquía de recursos<sup>*</sup>
 * Fecha de publicación del recurso en Brand Portal

 La columna Ruta permite identificar fácilmente la ubicación del recurso en la jerarquía de carpetas.
-You can navigate down the hierarchy by tapping/clicking the resource name, and back up by using the [breadcrumbs in the header](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).
+Para desplazarse hacia abajo por la jerarquía, toque o haga clic en el nombre del recurso y haga una copia de seguridad utilizando las [rutas de exploración del encabezado](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."